snl-dakota/dakota/docs-sphinx/source/usingdakotagui/examples/DakotaExamples.rst

 also :ref:`configure Dakota GUI to use a different Git repository, using the Preferences dialog <gui-preferences-dakota-examples>`.

 .. image:: img/DakotaStudyIntro_SearchOnline_3.png
-   :alt: Note the new buttons in the top-right
+   :alt: Note the new buttons in the top-right corner of the dialog

 If you have at least one Git repo available to you, and the Preferences dialog is configured to search Git repos, the search dialog works exactly the same as described previously – just type in a search term and hit Enter.
 In the background, the search dialog will clone Dakota's examples repository,